mattrussell2/15-docker/README.md

 ```
 register-utln
 ```
 This will create an ssh-key for you, so you don't need to enter your password to connect to the halligan server.
-This will make downloading support code, etc. much easier, and will allow for automated backups.
+This will make downloading support code, etc. much easier, and will enable automated backups of your work.

 ## Automatic Backups
+From within the development container in `VSCode`:

+0. `cd /workspaces/cs-15`
+1. Press `CTRL/CMD + SHIFT + p`
+2. Search for and select `SFTP: config`

-Once you have completed the `register-utln` command, every time that you save a file in your container, it will be automatically uploaded to the homework server under the path `/h/your_utln/cs-15/...` - where the `...` will be the path to the files under your local system, starting from your local `cs-15` directory.
+You only need to do this once.
+Now, every time that you save a file in your container, it will be automatically uploaded to the homework server under the path `/h/your_utln/cs-15/...` - where the `...` will be the path to the files under your local system, starting from your local `cs-15` directory.

 To verify that backups are working:

-0. Open the development container.
 1. Create a file and make some minor edits to it.
 2. Save the file - the automatic backup only happens when you save!
 3. Open a terminal from within your development container.
 4. Run `ssh utln@homework.cs.tufts.edu`, where you replace `utln` with your utln.
-5. Be amazed at no password access!
-6. run `cd cs-15`
+5. run `cd cs-15`
-7. run `ls`
+6. run `ls`
-8. You should see the file you just created.
+7. You should see the file you just created.

 ## Workflow
 Okay!
 For the future, anytime you want to work on `cs-15` stuff:
 1. Open `VSCode`
-2. Press `ctrl/cmd + shift + p`
+2. Press `CTRL/CMD + SHIFT + p`
 3. Select `Remote-containers: Open Folder in Container`
 4. Select the `cs-15` directory.
 5. Open a terminal and work!